 Civility and liberty

-As an academic institution, we are committed to supporting the academic freedom of all members of the University community; as a social institution, we are committed to respecting the dignity of all members of our community.
+As an academic institution, we are committed to supporting the academic freedom of all members of the Webster community; as a social institution, we are committed to respecting the dignity of all members of our community.
 The standards and principles of intellectual and academic freedom developed for university libraries apply to material received via computer news networks and by similar means.
-The standards of intellectual and academic freedom developed for faculty and student publication in traditional media apply to computer-mediated publication.
+The standards of intellectual and academic freedom developed for faculty and student publication in traditional media apply to computer-generated publication.

 There will be situations in which what one person understands to be free expression another person takes to be harassment, personal assault, or an assault on prevailing standards of decency.
 The Report of the Committee on Freedom of Expression at Yale University (January 8, 1975), states: